pwalsh/openbudgets/docs/guide/features/internationalization.rst

 1. It is optimal for search indexing, and the preferred method for delivering multilingual content as per the Google Webmaster Guidelines.

-2. If future use patterns require (scalability, etc.), it can be easier to separate language and API support across different instances of Open Budget.
+2. If future use patterns require (scalability, etc.), it can be easier to separate language and API support across different instances of Open Budgets.

 The default settings for subdomains look something like this::